Amen (Pastor Mike Jr. song): Writing and production

+So many people are telling you what you can’t do, what you’re not, and what you won’t be able to accomplish.
+God gave me a song full of positive confessions: This (is) gonna be my year.
+I’m coming out.
+I’m blessed.
+Amen.
+I was in church, and it just hit me: Amen.
+I was in the parking lot of West Angeles on tour, humming it, saying, ‘This (is) gonna be the year that I break every cycle.'

 Essence reviewed the song saying that it is a "powerful gospel anthem" which "uplifts the spirit".
 The song's theme is overcoming adversity and recognizing inherent self worth.
 Its genre is gospel music.

 Accolades

 At the 2025 BET Awards, "Amen" was nominated for the Dr. Bobby Jones Best Gospel/Inspirational Award.
 At the 2025 Stellar Gospel Music Awards, the song was nominated for four awards, including Song of the Year, Urban Single or Performance of the Year, Music Video of the Year, and Rap/Hip-hop Song of the Year.